yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain page_id (required), mode (required: 'soft_delete' or 'hard_delete'), and actor_user_id (required).
 2. Call lookup_page to retrieve the page and confirm its existence prior to deletion.
-3. Call commit_pages to execute the removal by trashing or permanently deleting the page.
+3. Call address_pages to execute the removal by trashing or permanently deleting the page.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - Page not found or locked